Skip to content

 3. Intimidation

-Intimidating employees, or making employees timid or fearful, is another form of violence.
-It can be a form of harassment depending on the matter that is at hand.
-Some forms of intimidation that have been reported are:
+Intimidation, or the act of purposefully making another person feel timid or fearful, is another form of violence.
+Some forms of intimidation that have been reported on the jobsite are:

 • Emotional